Financial Aid Programs

 Lifetime Eligibility Limit for Pell Grants: Effective with the 2012-13 award year, all Pell-eligible students are limited to a lifetime maximum of twelve (12) full-time semesters (or the equivalent for part-time students), regardless of when a student first received a Federal Pell Grant.
 The U.S. Department of Education informs us (via FAFSA records) and students (via the FAFSA's Student Aid Report) which students are close to or have reached their lifetime limit.
 We then notify students that may not be eligible for all of their current year Pell Grant awards.
 Note that in some cases, we are notified after we have already awarded Pell for the award year, which means we will need to reduce or remove Pell Grant awards.
 This could result in a balance due on your current or next eBill.

 - Pennsylvania Higher Education Assistance Agency (PHEAA) Grant – Many Penn College students receive PHEAA grants.
 To qualify, you must be a Pennsylvania resident, be enrolled in a major which is at least two full years and 60 credits in length, take at least six credits per semester, and meet other eligibility requirements.
-The 2013-14 tentative maximum annual award is $3,990.
-PHEAA will announce the conditional maximum annual award for 2014-15 in May.
+The 2014-15 tentative and conditional maximum annual award is $3,670.

 Students enrolled in programs that are more than 50% online or students taking more than 50% of their credits via distance education are ineligible for PHEAA Grants.
 Click here for more information on PHEAA's Distance Learning policy.

 Note: the calculation for the Distance Learning policy changed to a semester calculation as of summer 2013.
 More detail.